What is the Localities Bid Fund all about?

 LBF2 will not fund:

-- Payments towards areas generally understood to be the responsibility of statutory authorities, including schools, i.e. projects that take place in school, during school hours and/or only for the benefit of the pupils will not be considered.
+- payments towards areas generally understood to be the responsibility of statutory authorities, including schools, for example projects that take place in school, during school hours and/or only for the benefit of the pupils will not be considered.
 PTAs/Parent Councils can apply, but must evidence the project has genuine wider community benefit outwith the school

 If your idea or project is not supported by the Localities Bid Fund please get in touch with us as there may be more appropriate funding.